Alisam-alkhalil/Alisam-alkhalil/README.md

 ●👋 Hey there!
 I'm Alisam
-●🚀 Just finished an intensive bootcamp where I built a scalable AWS ETL pipeline with Lambda, S3, Redshift, EC2, CloudFormation, Grafana, Docker, and Python! 🛠️
+●🚀 Just finished a 500 hour intensive bootcamp where I built a scalable AWS ETL pipeline using Lambda, S3, Redshift, EC2, CloudFormation, Grafana, Docker, and Python! 🛠️
 ●💡 Always curious, always learning—whether it's about cloud tech, data pipelines, or new ways to automate processes!
-●🎯 On a mission to grow my skills and collaborate on exciting data projects!
+●🎯 On a mission to grow my skills!
-●👉 Let's connect and create something awesome together!
+●👉 Currently hold AWS Certified Cloud Practitioner and am working on becoming a Certified Solutions Architect - Associate!